-We find that the relationship between spending trajectory and local political leaning is consistent across population sizes, but it is a more important predictor in larger localities than in smaller ones.
+We find that the relationship between spending trajectory and local political leaning is consistent across population sizes, but it is a more important predictor in smaller localities than in larger ones.

-Overall, Republican-leaning, lower-population localities are the least likely to reduce spending on roads and highways (with a net likelihood score of -29), while Democrat-leaning, higher-population localities are the most likely (with a score of -53).
+Overall, Republican-leaning, lower-population localities are the least likely to reduce spending on capital investments, while Democrat-leaning, higher-population localities are the most likely.

 Figure 9.
-Political leaning important factor in predicting spending changes especially among higher population localities.
-Each bar shows, by political leaning and population size, the difference in likelihoods (or "net likelihood") that annual spending increases versus decreases.
+Political leaning especially important factor in lower population localities.
+Each bar shows, by party leaning and population size, the difference in likelihoods (or "net likelihood") that annual spending increases versus decreases.